 Lake Nicaragua is the largest of several freshwater lakes in Nicaragua as well as the largest in Central America.
 Located in southwest Nicaragua, it is the dominant physical feature of the country.
 There are more than 400 islands in the lake.

-Constructed between 1747 and the early 19th century and consecrated by Pope Pius IX in 1860, León Cathedral has maintained the status of being the largest cathedral in Central America and one of the best-known in the Americas due to its distinct architecture and special cultural importance.
+León Cathedral, the Cathedral of the Assumption of Mary, is a significantly important and historic landmark in León, Nicaragua.
+It is the largest Cathedral in Central America and one of the best-known in the Americas due to its distinct architecture and particular cultural importance.

-Mesoamerica, which literally means "middle America" in Greek, is a historical and cultural region in Central America.
+Mesoamerica, which means "middle America" in Greek, is Central America's historical and cultural region.
 It extends from approximately central Mexico through Belize, Guatemala, El Salvador, Honduras, Nicaragua, and northern Costa Rica.